8 min read

 Why Curaçao Has Two Very Different Kinds of Beach

-The west side (the long northwest stretch running toward Westpunt) is where you find the wild cove beaches, the clearest water, and the best snorkeling.
-These are natural pockets of sand framed by low cliffs, with fewer buildings, thinner crowds on a weekday, and often just a snack stand for facilities.
-The trade-off is distance: reaching them means a 45 minute to one hour drive from Willemstad.
-The town side and southeast (Mambo, the Sea Aquarium area, and the Jan Thiel resort zone) is the opposite: developed beach clubs, loungers, bars, restrooms, and easy access, but a more manicured, busier feel.
+The west side (the long stretch northwest toward Westpunt) has the wild coves: natural pockets of sand under low cliffs, the clearest water, the best snorkeling, thin weekday crowds, and often just a snack stand for facilities.
+The trade-off is distance: 45 minutes to an hour from Willemstad.
+The town side and southeast (Mambo, the Sea Aquarium area, the Jan Thiel resort zone) is the opposite: beach clubs, loungers, bars, restrooms, and easy access, with a busier, more manicured feel.
 Neither is better.
-They just serve different days.
+They serve different days.

-The West Side: Wild Coves and World-Class Snorkeling
+The West Side: Wild Coves and the Island's Best Snorkeling

 Grote Knip (Kenepa Grandi)

-This is the beach you've seen on the postcards: a wide horseshoe cove on the northwest coast near Westpunt, with impossibly bright turquoise water framed by low green cliffs.
-It's a big, sandy, easy-entry beach that suits strong swimmers and families alike, and there's a low cliff ledge on one side that draws cliff-jumpers.
-Facilities are basic (snack stands, restrooms, some shade), and it fills up fast on weekends and cruise days, so come early.
-For a deeper look, see our Grote Knip beach guide.
+The one from the postcards: a wide horseshoe cove near Westpunt, bright turquoise water, low green cliffs on both sides.
+Entry is sandy and easy, so it suits families and strong swimmers alike, and the ledge on one side draws a steady queue of cliff-jumpers.
+Facilities are basic (snack stands, restrooms, some shade), and it fills up fast on weekends and cruise days.
+Go early.
+Full details in our Grote Knip beach guide.

 Kleine Knip (Kenepa Chiki)

-A few minutes down the road from its famous big sister sits Grote Knip's smaller, calmer twin.
-You get the same electric-blue water in a more compact cove, with natural shade from the trees along the sand and a mellower, more local crowd.
-Facilities are minimal, which is exactly the point.
-It suits anyone who wants the Kenepa color without the bustle, and it pairs perfectly with a stop at Grote Knip next door.
+A few minutes down the road from its famous big sister.
+Same electric-blue water in a smaller cove, real shade from the trees along the sand, and a mellower, more local crowd.
+Facilities are minimal, which is the point.
+It pairs naturally with Grote Knip next door.

 Cas Abao

-Cas Abao is the west coast's most polished beach, a wide crescent of white-to-gold sand with calm, protected water and a house reef a short swim from shore.
-Unlike the free coves, it sits behind a small entrance gate (check current prices) and rewards you with real facilities: loungers, a beach bar, restrooms, and a dive shop.
-It's an excellent choice for a full, comfortable beach day with easy snorkeling.
-If you're weighing it against the big boat trip, our Klein Curaçao vs Cas Abao comparison lays out the differences.
+The west coast's most polished beach: a wide crescent of white-to-gold sand, calm protected water, and a house reef a short swim from shore.
+Unlike the free coves it sits behind an entrance gate (check current prices), and in exchange you get loungers, a beach bar, restrooms, and a dive shop.
+The pick for a full, comfortable beach day.
+If you are weighing it against the big boat trip, our Klein Curaçao vs Cas Abao comparison settles it.

 Playa Porto Mari

-On the coast west of Sint Willibrordus, Porto Mari is famous for two things: its double reef and its pigs.
-The twin parallel coral ridges just offshore make it one of the best snorkel-from-shore beaches on the island, ideal if you want reef without a boat.
-The resident wild pigs are often seen wandering down near the tree line, and they're a fun photo, but keep your distance and don't feed them.
-There's a bar, gear rental, and a small entrance fee (check current prices), which makes it a great all-rounder for families.
+Porto Mari, west of Sint Willibrordus, is known for two things: a double reef and pigs.
+The twin coral ridges just offshore make it one of the best snorkel-from-shore beaches on the island: proper reef, no boat required.
+The resident wild pigs are often down near the tree line; take the photo, keep your distance, and do not feed them.
+A bar, gear rental, and a small entrance fee (check current prices) make it an easy all-rounder for families.

 Playa Lagun

-Playa Lagun is a small, deep cove tucked into the fishing village of Lagun on the northwest coast, walled in by tall dramatic cliffs.
-The beach itself is narrow, but the bay is beautifully protected and is one of the island's snorkeling favorites.
-Squid, tarpon, and sea turtles are often seen gliding along the rock walls on either side.
-Facilities are limited to a snack spot and boat rentals, so this is a spot for the water, not for lounging in comfort.
+A small, deep cove squeezed into the fishing village of Lagun, walled in by tall cliffs.
+The beach itself is narrow, but the bay is well protected and a long-standing snorkeling favorite: squid, tarpon, and sea turtles glide along the rock walls on either side.
+Facilities amount to a snack spot and boat rentals.
+Come for the water, not the lounging.

 Daaibooi

-Daaibooi is a free public beach a short way west of Sint Willibrordus, and it has a wonderfully low-key, local feel.
-The center is calm and sandy for easy swimming, while the rocky edges are worth a snorkel.
-You'll usually find shade under thatched palapas and a food truck for lunch, but no resort infrastructure.
-It suits budget travelers and anyone after a relaxed, uncomplicated swim that's still fairly close to town.
+A free public beach a short way west of Sint Willibrordus with a low-key, local feel.
+The sandy center is calm for easy swimming, the rocky edges are worth a snorkel, and there is usually shade under the palapas and a food truck for lunch, but no resort anything.
+The budget pick, and still fairly close to town.

 Playa Kalki (West Tip)

-Right at the northwest tip near Westpunt, Playa Kalki perches above the water with a small strip of sand and steps leading down.
-The real draw here is what lies beneath the surface: the Alice in Wonderland reef, with its mushroom-shaped coral, is regularly ranked among Curaçao's very best snorkel and shore-dive sites.
-Parrotfish, moray eels, turtles, and the occasional eagle ray are often seen along the wall.
-Basic facilities are available at the dive resort above, but think of Kalki as a snorkeling destination first and a sunbathing beach a distant second.
+Right at the northwest tip near Westpunt: a small strip of sand with steps leading down, and below the surface the Alice in Wonderland reef, its mushroom-shaped coral regularly ranked among Curaçao's best snorkel and shore-dive sites.
+Parrotfish, moray eels, turtles, and the occasional eagle ray work the wall.
+The dive resort above has basic facilities.
+Treat Kalki as a snorkeling destination first and a sunbathing beach a distant second.

 Playa Piskadó / Playa Grandi (Sea Turtles)

-This is a working fishermen's beach at Westpunt, not a place to sunbathe, and that's exactly why it's special.
-Green sea turtles gather in the shallows here because the fishermen clean their catch on the pier, and they are very often seen swimming close to shore.
-Give them plenty of space, never touch or chase them, and don't feed them.
-Entry is free and facilities are minimal, so bring your own mask.
-For everything on responsible turtle encounters, read our guide to swimming with turtles in Curaçao.
+A working fishermen's beach at Westpunt, not a place to sunbathe.
+That is exactly why you come.
+Green sea turtles gather in the shallows because the fishermen clean their catch on the pier, and they are very often right by the shore.
+Give them space, never touch or chase them, and do not feed them.
+Entry is free, facilities are minimal, and you should bring your own mask.
+Our guide to swimming with turtles in Curaçao covers how to do it responsibly.

 The Town Side: Easy Access and Full Facilities